Quinnipiac University

 Scholarship | $10,000 | Quinnipiac University

-Students interested in business journalism, a growing part of the news industry or financial communications may apply for this scholarship.
+Students interested in business journalism and financial communications may apply for this scholarship.

 About the Scholarship

-This scholarship is for students who intend to pursue a career in business journalism or financial communications.
+This scholarship is for graduate and undergraduate students who intend to pursue a career in business journalism or financial communications.
 It remembers Alan Abelson, whose witty "Up and Down Wall Street" column in Barron's Magazine called out investment fads, questioned market wisdom and uncovered corporate fraud.

 Qualifications